powsybl/powsybl-diagram/docs/single_line_diagrams/layout/cellBlockDecomposer.md

 The primary blocks are then merged together, repeatedly, until only one block remains:

-* **Parallel merge**: two blocks are parallel if they share the same two extremity nodes (in the same order or reversed).
+* **Parallel merge**: two blocks are parallel if they share two "similar" extremity nodes (in the same order or reversed); two nodes are considered similar as soon as they are the same node, or they are both `FEEDER`-like nodes, or they are both `BUS` nodes (regardless of whether it is the very same `BusNode` or not).
 All the blocks found to be parallel to one another are merged into a single `LegParallelBlock` (if they are all `LegPrimaryBlock`) or `BodyParallelBlock` (otherwise).
+In the example above, `LegPrimaryBlock 1` and `LegPrimaryBlock 2` share the same `FICTITIOUS` fork node on one side, and, on the other side, `BUS1` and `BUS2`: even though `BUS1` and `BUS2` are two distinct `BusNode`, they are still considered similar extremities, so the two blocks are merged into a single `LegParallelBlock`.
 * **Serial merge**: a chain of blocks, each one starting where the previous one ends, is merged into a single `SerialBlock`.

 Both kinds of merge are attempted alternately until no more blocks can be merged.
 If, at some point, none of the two